build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 }
 ```

 Now we can save this code by pressing Ctrl + s (Cmd + s on Mac) and commit the code to the main branch by going to the source control tab on the sidebar (third from the top) and clicking "Commit to 'main'".
-If a warning pops up we can override it by clicking "Continue" instead of creating a new branch.
+If a warning pops up, we can override it by clicking "Continue" instead of creating a new branch.

 ![Commit to main](images/commitide.png)